TuomasJalonen/motor-fault-icit2024/README.md

 ### Demo_3_computational_complexity.m
 -   This script generates the computational complexity analysis results in Fig. 6.
 ### Demo_4_spectral_separability_analysis.m
--   This demo script performs the Fisher-based spectral separability analysis and generates the results present in Fig. 7.
+-   This demo script performs the Fisher-based spectral separability analysis and generates the results presented in Fig. 7.

 ## Python Scripts:
 ### xxx